 - Unexplained cuts, bruises, and scrapes

-These symptoms, when taken all together, provide very compelling evidence to support the suspicion of heroin use.
+These signs, when taken all together, provide very compelling evidence to support the suspicion of heroin use.
 When you notice these changes, oftentimes you won’t have to look very hard to find definitive proof in the way of drug paraphernalia:

 - Syringes not used for the treatment of a medical condition